caiyuanhao1998/MST-plus-plus/README.md

 python test.py --rgb_path ./demo/ARAD_1K_0912.jpg  --method hscnn_plus --pretrained_model_path ./model_zoo/hscnn_plus.pth --outf ./exp/hscnn_plus/  --gpu_id 0
 ```

-You can modify './demo/ARAD_1K_0912.jpg' to your RGB image path.
-The conconstructed results will be saved in `/MST-plus-plus/predict_code/exp/`.
+You can replace './demo/ARAD_1K_0912.jpg' with your RGB image path.
+The reconstructed results will be saved in `/MST-plus-plus/predict_code/exp/`.

 ## Citation
 If this repo helps you, please consider citing our works: